 Dear Mega Babe(y),

-As someone who is 24 but could still pass for someone in their late teens, I understand your struggle.
+As someone who is 26 but could still pass for someone in their early 20s, I understand your struggle.

-But, before we get to that, I would like to dispel a myth that you mention in your letter -- i.e., that in order to look older, you need to wear high heels and a lot of makeup.
+But, before we get to our tips on how to look older, I would like to dispel a myth that you mention in your letter — i.e., that in order to look older, you need to wear high heels and a lot of makeup.
 This is not only false, but these tactics can actually do the opposite of what they’re intending and make you look even younger!

 This is because, when you look young and start wearing high heels and putting on a lot of makeup in deliberate attempts to look older, it can appear to others that you’re a kid who’s trying to look older, rather than an adult who just so happens to like heels and makeup.

 Of course, that’s not to say that you can’t wear heels or makeup at all!
 Rather, what I’m saying is that you should treat heels and makeup as accents to your look, rather than the main focus.
 By doing so, you will project an air of maturity and sophistication, rather than one of a young teen who is trying to look older.